Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

 1. To start the Docker containers, use the `docker compose up -d` command.

-   The command creates the network and containers. {{site.commandOutput}}
+   The command creates the network and containers. {{site.exampleOutput}}

    ```
     ⠿ Network api_qumulo-net  Created      0.1s